microsoft/FluidFramework/.changeset/thirty-walls-agree.md

 The following interfaces and types are now deprecated in `@fluidframework/tree`.
 It is recommended to import these interfaces from `@fluidframework/core-interfaces`.

-In `@fluidframework/core-interfaces`, these can be imported as:

-- Listeners → Listeners_base
+- Listeners
-- IsListener → IsListener_base
+- IsListener
-- Listenable → Listenable_base
+- Listenable
-- Off → Off_base
+- Off

 These deprecated interfaces are planned for removal in the FF 3.0 release.